oernster/3D-printing-info/guides/adhesion.md

 Keep in mind that adding the PVP in increments (e.g. 2-3g at a time) and letting it dissolve between each addition may help too.
 Ensure good mixing/circulation with a magnetic stir bar if possible for even heating.
 The end solution should be clear with no visible undissolved particles; allow to cool fully before using.

-I'm letting it cool in a large saucepan now.
-Then I will decant that into a Pyrex jug, then that into individual bottles.
+I let it cool in a large saucepan.
+Then I decanted that into a Pyrex jug, then that into individual 120ml bottles.

 FYI dipping 120ml plastic bottles into the hot liquid melts the bottles so don't do that lol!!!!
 LET IT COOL!